axic/ruby-quota/README.md

 * `Quota::UserID.new(id)` or `Quota::UserID[id]` to create a new uid object.

 * `Quota::GroupID.new(id)` or `Quota::GroupID[id]` to create a new gid object.

+* `Quota::DiskQuota.new` to create a new DiskQuota structure.